griquelme/tidyms/docs/fileio.rst

 A detailed description of the algorithm used for peak picking can be found :doc:`here <peak-picking>`.
 These methods are also used to create a data matrix from a dataset.
-See :doc:`here <ADD-LINK>` a tutorial on how to work with complete datasets to extract a data matrix.
+See :doc:`here <processing-datasets>` a tutorial on how to work with complete datasets to extract a data matrix.